pabaier/classes-student/project/src/README.md

 	* `avgspeed` - average speed of all requests
 	* `totalspeed` - total speed to run all requests
 * `linkinterrupt`
 	* upon instantiation also takes a list of tuples containing the node pairs whose links will be altered and a linkStatus which will indicate whether to cut the link or add it.
+* `switchinterrupt`
+	* upon instantiation also takes a list of tuples containing the node pairs whose links will be altered and a linkStatus which will indicate whether to cut the link or add it.
+* `controllerinterrupt`
+	* upon instantiation also takes a list of tuples containing the node pairs whose links will be altered and a linkStatus which will indicate whether to cut the link or add it.
 ### topologies.py
 This is a file with all topology classes.